CaryLandholt/AngularFun/README.md

 1. Compile the app using one of the above three options.
 2. Navigate to the root of the project
 3. `grunt server`
-4. Open the [app](http://localhost:3005/) in your browser to run the app
+4. Open the [app](http://localhost:3005/) in your browser to give it a go

 ## Making Changes
 * `grunt dev` will watch for any CoffeeScript (.coffee), Less (.less), or .template file changes.
 When changes are detected, the files will be linted, compiled, and ready for you to refresh the browser.